Dharani-kaligi/Credit_Card_Finances_Dashboard/README.md

 # Steps Involved in the Project
 - **Data Collection:** Gather CSV files containing credit card transaction and customer data.

--**Database Setup:** Create a structured database with appropriate tables for data storage.
+- **Database Setup:** Create a structured database with appropriate tables for data storage.

--**Data Import:** Load the CSV data into the database tables, ensuring data integrity.
+- **Data Import:** Load the CSV data into the database tables, ensuring data integrity.

--**Data Transformation:** Use SQL queries to process and derive key performance metrics.
+- **Data Transformation:** Use SQL queries to process and derive key performance metrics.

--**Dashboard Development:** Build the Power BI dashboard to visualize insights with charts and graphs.
+- **Dashboard Development:** Build the Power BI dashboard to visualize insights with charts and graphs.

--**Insight Generation:** Configure the dashboard to highlight key metrics for stakeholders.
+- **Insight Generation:** Configure the dashboard to highlight key metrics for stakeholders.

 # Key Features
--**Real-Time Data Visualization**: Provides up-to-date insights into transaction patterns and customer behavior.
+- **Real-Time Data Visualization**: Provides up-to-date insights into transaction patterns and customer behavior.

--**Intuitive Interface:** User-friendly design allows for easy navigation and exploration of key metrics.
+- **Intuitive Interface:** User-friendly design allows for easy navigation and exploration of key metrics.

--**Customizable Dashboards:** Stakeholders can tailor views to meet their specific analytical needs.
+- **Customizable Dashboards:** Stakeholders can tailor views to meet their specific analytical needs.

--**Insightful Metrics:** Highlights critical performance indicators such as approval rates, transaction volumes, and customer demographics.
+- **Insightful Metrics:** Highlights critical performance indicators such as approval rates, transaction volumes, and customer demographics.